ameDev21/.dotfiles/README.md

 # .dotfiles
-this is a small collection of essential dot files.
+this is a small collection of my essentials dot files.